 - The games they have listed will sometimes not match the titles that TV Tropes has assigned to them.
 It's a good idea to make sure the game to be added is the same one, and that it's just titled differently.

 - It is possible to have the same game be given different age ratings.
-This is due to the fact that some video games are released across the personal computer, consoles and hand-held devices.
+This is because some video games are released across the personal computer, consoles and hand-held devices.
 Sometimes features have to be removed from differing versions, which decreases the age rating.

 - ESRB has the word "software" as part of its name.
 This means that they will check video games, screensavers, visual novels, messenger services and so on.